cohstats/coh2stats/README.md

 All the matches downloaded by the system are exposed with `matches-${unixTimestamp}.json` file for every day.
 You can find them in this bucket https://storage.googleapis.com/storage/v1/b/coh2-stats-matches/o use the medialink to download.
+Or this url `https://storage.googleapis.com/coh2-stats-matches/matches-${timeStamp}.json`

 The data are in JSON format: